-This executable is located in the <install_dir>/bin/ directory.
+This executable is located in the <install\dir>/bin/ directory.

 - 3 In the Connection Explorer, right-click the MC4J Connections node and select Connect to Server.
 A wizard will come up.

 - 4 Choose BorlandServer from the drop-down list.

 - 5 Enter a name for the connection.

 - 6 In the Server URL field, paste the contents of jmxservice.url file that you copied in step 1.

 - 7 If your management domain is secure, supply the login and password in the respective Principle and Credentials fields.
 Please note that by default the AppServer management domain is secure, and the login and password are admin and admin.

 - 8 Click Next to go to the Customize classpath step, and add the following JARs from <install dir>/lib/

 - asrt.jar

 - common.jar

 - dom4j.jar

 - jaas.jar

 - jafa.jar

-- jcert.jar

-- jnet.jar

 - jsse.jar

-- lm.jar
+- Im.jar

 - log4j.jar

 - mail.jar

 - sanct4.jar

 - vbejb.jar

 - vbjorb.jar

 - vbsec.jar

 - xercesImpl.jar

 - xmlParserAPIs.jar

 - xmlrt.jar

-- 9 Click Finish.
+- 1 Click Finish.
 The connection will appear as a new node in the Connection Explorer.